omokpogabriel/jobboard/README.md

     - php artisan storage:link

-Please reach out to me if you have any issues setting up this project
+<i>Please reach out to me if you have any issues setting up this project</i>

 ## The api endpoints are: